 "As Is" is a series I began while mourning the death of my mother.
 Full Project Statement HERE

 They say that at the end of life, the beginning returns.
 The two darknesses merge and the distance between the two collapses.
 If sorrow and beauty are connected, it may lie within the texture of longing.
-This project, for me, becomes a mapping of that empty space, the presence of absence.
+This project, for me, becomes a mapping of that empty space.

 Friends (2017)